trueberryless/the-thinking-hub/src/content/posts/creative-thinking.md

 - _The Value:_ If you run a traditional engineering process, it focuses purely on "Problem Solving."
 This is efficient but sterile.
 If you focus only on "Creativity," you get chaos.
 The IDEO cards bridge the gap.
 They give you specific methods (like "Shadowing" a user or "Bodystorming") to visualize invisible aspects of the problem.
 They force you to leave your desk.

 **5. Collective Action Toolkit (frog design)**
 This is one of the most comprehensive kits available.
 It goes beyond the single "spark" and helps manage the entire lifecycle of a project.
-It balances the "Snake Swallowing Tennis Balls" concept—helping you manage the expansion (creativity) and the reduction (selection) phases so the team doesn't burn out or get lost in the weeds.
+It balances the "Snake Swallowing Tennis Balls" concept — helping you manage the expansion (creativity) and the reduction (selection) phases so the team doesn't burn out or get lost in the weeds.

 ### The Final Paradox

 We end this series with the central paradox of your career.

 **The more experience you gain, the deeper your "Thinking Canyon" becomes.**
-Your expertise is what makes you valuable—it allows you to solve known problems quickly and safely.
+Your expertise is what makes you valuable — it allows you to solve known problems quickly and safely.
 But that same expertise is what builds the walls that block innovation.
 You "know" what works, so you stop looking for what _could_ work.

 Creativity, for a senior engineer, is the **productive overcoming of experience.** It is the ability to look at a problem you have seen a thousand times and choose to see it as if it were the first time.